-Type of Need Brighton College Dubai provision Behavioural, Social and Emotional The school has a strong pastoral team to support all pupils who experience problems with behaviour, as well as counselling support for pupils who experience eating disorders anxiety and depression.
-For pupils with ADD/ADHD, and syndromes such as Tourette's, pupils will be supported in following the College's entrance criteria and the College's code of conduct.
-Sensory All pupils will be considered providing they have the appropriate support from home in the form of a healthy lifestyle, relevant therapeutic services, Individual Learning Assistance if required and relevant aids to complement the resources of the College.
-Physical Disability Provided the pupil shows commitment to fulfilling their own potential to the fullest, the College will make reasonable adjustments to help pupils access the curriculum and navigate the college.
+Type of Need Brighton College Dubai Provision Social, emotional and mental health The school has a strong pastoral team to support all pupils who experience difficulties wiith behaviour, as well as counselling support for pupils who experience eating disorders, anxiety and depression.
+For pupils with ADD/ADHD and syndromes such as Tourette's, pupils will be supported in following the College's entrance criteria and the College's code of conduct.
+Physical, sensory and medical Individual Learning Assistance if required and relevant aids to complement the resources of the College.
+Expertise from outside agencies, such as Occupational Therapy may be required.
+The College will make reasonable adjustments to help pupils access the curriculum and navigate the College.
 Each pupil will be assessed on a case-by-case basis to ensure that we are able to meet the pupil's needs.
-Medical Conditions or Health Related Disability A medical team and experienced pastoral staff will ensure all pupils with medical needs are well catered for.
+A medical team and experienced pastoral staff will ensure all pupils with medical needs are well catered for.
 All teachers will have the relevant health and safety training.
-Communication and Interaction This does not include pupils with additional language needs Pupils who require support in this area such as those with an Autistic Spectrum Disorder, will be fully supported by a dedicated Inclusion team of specialists.
-Expertise from outside agencies if required.
-Individual Learning Support Assistants may be required to put adequate support in place, this will be discussed with parents during the admissions process or as the need becomes apparent.
-Speech and language disorders Pupils will be fully supported by a dedicated team of Inclusion specialists and expertise from outside agencies
+Communication and Interaction Pupils who require support in this area, such as those with Autistic Spectrum Disorder, will be supported by the Inclusion team and expertise from outside agencies, if required.
+Individual Learning Support Assistants may be required to put adequate support in place; this will be discussed with parents during the admissions process or as the need becomes apparent.
+Expertise from outside agencies (S&L Therapists and OTs) may be called upon if required.
+Cognition and learning Pupils will be supported by the Inclusion team, which will have experts in supporting pupils with a range of specific and multiple learning disorders including dyslexia, dyscalculia and dyspraxia.

-This does not include students learning English as an additional language (EAL) (S&L therapists and OTs) may be called upon if required.
-Individual Learning Support Assistants may be required to put adequate support in place, this will be discussed with parents during the admissions process or as the need becomes apparent.
-General and Specific Learning Difficulties Pupils will be fully supported by a dedicated Inclusion team, which will have experts in supporting pupils with dyslexia, dyscalculia and dyspraxia.
 Pupils will be offered intervention using research-based programs to address the need depending on the stage of the pupil's academic career, progress made to date, and the demands of the classroom.
-Older pupils may be taught strategies and study skills to promote independence utilising technology and exam access arrangements.
-Gifted and Talented, More and Exceptionally Able.
-Pupils will be well-supported through a range of challenges in all subjects, as well as extracurricular activities, leadership opportunities, real world skills, competitions, and additional provision.
-See section on G&T for more details
+Older pupils may be taught strategies and study skills to promote independence, utilising technology and exam access arrangements.